 Rapper Aitch launches free travel scheme to help young fans attend summer events

-The Manchester-born rapper created the scheme to ensure young fans do not miss out on experiences due to rising living and transport costs.
+‘I don’t want anyone missing out on what is going to be a summer to remember,’ rapper said

-Rapper Aitch has launched a new travel scheme to help young people attend festivals, gigs and other live events this summer.
+Rapper Aitch has launched a new travel scheme to help young fans attend festivals, gigs, and other live events this summer.

 The Aitch-S2 project will offer train vouchers worth up to £100 to hundreds of 18 to 25-year-olds for eight weeks across July and August.

-The Manchester-born rapper, 22, teamed up with Relentless energy drink for the scheme to ensure young fans do not miss out on experiences due to rising living and transport costs.
+The Manchester-born rapper, 22, teamed up with Relentless energy drink for the scheme to ensure young fans do not miss out on experiences due to the rise in living and transport costs.

 Aitch, whose real name is Harrison Armstrong, said: “I’m really excited to launch The Aitch-S2 with Relentless – there’s so much amazing culture around the UK, but for young people to experience it, they need to break out of their city limits – this is even more difficult since the pandemic with less resources dedicated to levelling up the culture.